simon-xisystems/uBloxSara5Kotlin/README.md

 We also have a helper function to wait for signal and then to send data, used like this;

 ```
- rockBlock.sendTestMessage("HEllO WORLD, DOES This Send?")
+ rockBlock.sendTestMessage("HEllO WORLD, DOES THIS SEND?")
  rockBlock.waitForReception(1000, 2) //wait for signal
  rockBlock.sendAndReceive() //tell rockblock to complete a tx/rx cycle